 - Specify version: if this check box is selected, you can select the desired version from the drop-down list of available versions.
 By default, the latest version is taken.

 - Options: If this check box is selected, you can type the options in the text field.

 - Install to user's site packages directory <path>: if this check box is left cleared (by default), then the packages will be installed to the current virtual environment.

 PyCharm provides a quick fix that automatically installs the package you’re trying to import: if, after the keyword import, you type a name of a package that is not currently available on your machine, a quick fix suggests you to either ignore the unresolved reference, or download and install the missing package:

-- Click Uninstall.
+- Click .
 The selected packages are removed from disk.

-- In the Packages tab of the Python Interpreters page, select packages to be upgraded.
+- On the Project Interpreter page, in the list of packages, select the packages to be upgraded.

-- Click Upgrade.
-The selected packages are upgraded to the latest version.
+- Click .
+The selected package is upgraded to the latest available version.